TRI-AMDD/mpet/README.md

    [here](http://mit.edu/smithrb/www/ref_outputs.zip) and unzip within the tests subdirectory.
 This should give make a number of directories of the form `tests/ref_outputs/test###`.
-2. Within the tests directory, run `python[2] testSuite.py`.
+2. Within the tests directory, run `python test_suite.py`.
 This will run a number of simulations and compare their output to those outputs from the downloaded reference outputs along with a few comparisons of simulations to their corresponding analytical